Tart Cherry Pie

 For a classic top pie crust, place crust on top, cut off overhang, and crimp together the edges of the top and bottom crust to seal.

-For the interwoven lattice, you are going to start in the center of the pie and work outward, then repeat with the other half.
+For an interwoven lattice, start in the center of the pie and work outward, then repeat with the other half.
 Arrange half of the strips evenly spaced over the pie all in one direction, then flip every other strip back over itself, so half are now only covering half of the pie.
 Take a new strip and place it perpendicularly just in front of the folded strips.
 Unfold the folded strips so these ones now cover the new strip.
 The new strip should be under and over every other one.
 Working on that same half of the pie, fold back every other strip, all the ones that were NOT just folded.
-Take another strip and place it evenly apart from the first perpendicular strip.
+Take another new strip and place it evenly apart from the first perpendicular strip.
 Unfold the folded strips.
-You should now start to see and understand the pattern; repeat folding back, placing strip, and unfolding until you reach the edge of the pie.
+Repeat folding back strips, placing new strip, and unfolding until you reach the edge of the pie.
 You may need to trim down the strips as you get closer to the edge.
 Repeat with other half of the pie.

-6. Bake pie in preheated oven for 50-60 minutes or until crust is golden brown and a knife inserted in center of pie confirms that the rhubarb is tender.
+5. Bake pie in preheated oven for 50-60 minutes or until crust is golden brown and a knife inserted in center of pie confirms rhubarb is tender.

 Jenny’s Notes: